reckonsys/careers/pythonista.md

 ## Salary Range

-* 5 - 16 LPA (2 - 7 years of experience) depending on your experience and skillset.
+* Depending on your experience and skillset.

 ## Responsibilities